Posts: 492

 (09-01-2019, 11:10 AM)Lee Wrote: Thanks Dave.

+I'm surprised the dealer did not put the black lids on the black RS.
 I would have also preferred those, Lee.
 Would have given the panniers less of an added on look.
 That particular RS was listing in the $23k range.
 With the optional wheels at almost $1000 (a bargain, considering the replacement cost) and the billet package (can't remember the correct name) costing $2700.
 The demo bike had the 719 designation, which, I assume, accounts for the gloss black finish on the wheels.
 If I were being nit picky, I would have rather the whole frame been painted black, as the grey didn't really seem to connect with anything and wasn't an interesting contrast, like the red frame bikes.

 (09-01-2019, 12:50 PM)Duccrazydave Wrote: If I were being nit picky, I would have rather the whole frame been painted black, as the grey didn't really seem to connect with anything and wasn't an interesting contrast, like the red frame bikes.